 Matthew A. Penza

 Matthew Penza is the Vice President of the Arlington Latin Mass Society.
-A software engineer by trade, he is a parishioner at St. Rita of Cascia in Alexandria, Va., where from September 2020 to October 2022 he served as a founding member of the leadership team for the Young Adults Apostolate.
-In summer 2022 he joined Noah Peters in organizing weekly Rosary Rallies at the Papal Nunciature and the National Summorum Pontificum Pilgrimage in September.
-He now coordinates the ALMS Fellowship, manages our websites and social media, and drives various other aspects of our mission.
+From September 2020 to October 2022 he served as a founding member of the leadership team for the Young Adults Apostolate at St. Rita of Cascia in Alexandria, Va.
+In summer 2022 he joined Noah Peters in organizing weekly Rosary Rallies at the Apostolic Nunciature and the first National Summorum Pontificum Pilgrimage in September.
+A software engineer by profession, he manages our websites and social media, and drives various other aspects of our mission.
+As an amateur organist, he also directs and accompanies the schola cantorum for ALMS-sponsored liturgies.
 His writings have appeared in CatholicVote and LifeSiteNews.